Acceptance and Commitment Therapy (ACT) in Portland, OR + Washington

 How ACT Works

-ACT therapy is structured around six core processes:
+ACT therapy is structured around six core principles:

 1.

-Acceptance: Encouraging clients to open up and accept thoughts and emotions as they are, rather than avoiding or trying to change them.
+Acceptance: Acceptance and commitment therapy encourages clients to open up and accept thoughts and emotions as they are, rather than avoiding or trying to change them.
 This includes accepting uncomfortable emotions, thoughts, and memories, which can often lead to reduced struggle.

 2.

 Cognitive Defusion: This process teaches clients to step back and observe their thoughts from a distance.
-Instead of seeing thoughts as facts, ACT helps individuals to see them as separate events that can be observed without judgment, reducing the power of negative thoughts
+Instead of seeing thoughts as facts, your ACT therapist helps you to see them as separate events that can be observed without judgment, reducing the power of negative thoughts

 3.